PhD-Misc/MWA-OrbitDetermination/README.md

 Inputs the config file created in step 3 and the angular position measurements obtained in step 2 to perform orbit fit to the satellite pass.
 The script also writes to disk the estimated orbital elements (along with uncertainities) for the object at the epoch of measurement.

+Once, the orbitFit.py has sucessfully run, it will generate a file called 1157468632n20580.txt (of the format ${observationID}n${noradID}.txt) that contains the determined orbital elements and its accoiated errors.